| Lee en Español |

 Decor Ideas for a Tropical-Inspired Living Room: a few tasteful, inexpensive touches is actually all that's needed for a room that will make you feel like you're on an island holiday.

 Two different verdicts have been reached in our home.
 I think we should have one, and just because we almost always sit outside in the terrace doesn't mean that sometimes we won't still need a more intimate sitting arrangement.
 Or one inside.
 A home needs a living room, says I.

 My husband thinks the space would have been better used for a pool table.
-Instead I went with a Tropical-Inspired living room, a few tasteful, inexpensive touches is actually all that's needed.
+Instead, I went with a Tropical-Inspired living room, a few tasteful, inexpensive touches are actually all that's needed.

 Since our living room is the bastard room in our home, I chose not to spend much money on it (I mean, even less money than I usually do).
 That didn't mean I'd let it be an eyesore.

 After a failed attempt to go all 1980s Miami Vice-tropical on our chairs, I saw the error of my ways and made slipcovers for the sofa and armchairs with white denim.
 Now it feels like they belong together.
 You must admit they look much better, don't they?

 The sofa is the cheapest one Ikea offers, and I also got there one very inexpensive rug.
 The coffee table is my design and was built by a local carpenter.
 It was stained and treated with marine varnish, so it was thoroughly weatherproofed.
 It came from the terrace after we turned an old dining table into a coffee table.

 The cushions with the fern leaves are made out of very thick cotton fabric I had leftover (about a yard).
 I machine-embroidered the leaves on them.

 The shells cushion also came from scrap linen, and I machine-embroidered eight, large seashells on it.
 It's my favorite cushion.

 This corner is bathed in light coming from the glass doors leading to the terrace, and from the large wall of windows at the top of the stairs.